10 Laws of a Converting Social Media Strategy

 - The Law of Influence

 Social media users now turn to influencers for information and entertainment more than ever.
-Secondo Influencer Orchestration Network, 86 percent of women use the experience of social influencers before making a purchase.
+Selon Influencer Orchestration Network, 86 percent of women use the experience of social influencers before making a purchase.
 The same source also suggests that 51 percent of social media marketers say that videos produce the best return on investment.

 You’ve probably guessed what this law is all about.
 Use social media influencers to increase conversion.